All About Ocarinas

 For example, most people call the most common size of ocarina the Alto C. Its lowest note is the same C as the soprano recorder (C5).

-But a few call this instrument a Tenor, most notably the major US vendor STL Ocarinas.
+But a few call this instrument a Tenor, most notably the major US vendor STL Ocarina.

 Range